 Key Performance Indicators (KPIs)

-Including KPIs can help your SDRs stay on the right path by clarifying expectations and identifying the goal post (i.e qualified leads) and obstacles (i.e. bounce rates).
+Including KPIs and other important performance metrics can help your sales team members to stay on the right path by clarifying expectations and identifying the goal post (i.e qualified leads) and obstacles (i.e. bounce rates).

-You wouldn’t send your team onto the field or court without all the equipment they need, right?
-So be sure to give SDRs access to any helpful resources.
+You wouldn’t send your team onto the field or court without all the equipment and know-how they need to win, right?
+So be sure to give SDRs access to any helpful resources that can enhance their sales plays.
 These could include sales content, case studies, testimonials, whitepapers, and other sales enablement assets.

-The best way to motivate SDRs is to include details about their compensation and bonus scale.
+Creating an effective sales playbook for new reps wouldn’t be complete without details about their compensation plan and bonus scale.
 Make sure to clearly outline quotas that are expected regularly as well as additional compensation scales for exceeding quotas.
 You can be sure it will be the most well-read page in the book.

 How to Create Your Own Sales Playbook